sixChar/shopify-data-science-challenge-2021/README.md

 		suggest using the average of the order values in the interdecile range (10% to 90%) to cut out the outliers.

-		If there is a strong desire to have a more continuous metric than the median without cutting out any of the data I might suggest using e^mean(log(x)) where x is the order values as the primary metric.
+		Or if there is a strong desire to have a more continuous metric than the median without cutting out any of the data I might suggest using e^mean(log(x)) where x is the order values as the primary metric.
 I would also suggest tracking the median to make sure the above metric doesn't get heavily skewed if even more